-If the international showjumping circuit could be compared to Hollywood, it would definitely be possible to compare Bertram Allen’s talents on the horse back to the acting talents of young stars such as Daniel Radcliffe, or to that talent Leonardo DiCaprio displayed as a nineteen year old in the movie ‘What’s Eating Gilbert Grape’.
-And if we were the Vanity Fair of showjumping, Bertram Allen would definitely make it to the cover of our ‘Hollywood Issue’.
+If the international showjumping circuit could be compared to Hollywood, it would definitely be possible to compare Bertram Allen's talents on the horse back to the acting talents of young stars such as Daniel Radcliffe, or to that talent Leonardo DiCaprio displayed as a nineteen year old in the movie 'What's Eating Gilbert Grape'.
+And if we were the Vanity Fair of showjumping, Bertram Allen would definitely make it to the cover of our 'Hollywood Issue' as one of those young rising stars.
 Bertram himself would probably object to such a comparison though, as he is one of the most modest boys you will meet in the sport.
-He is quiet – bordering to shy if he doesn’t know you, but when he starts talking he can indeed be very funny and also very mature.
+He is quiet – bordering to shy if he doesn't know you, but when he starts talking he can indeed be very funny and also very mature.

 That Bertram is a talent is something his trainer and mentor Marcus Ehning is willing to sign on.
 "It is his incredible talent that has enabled him to prove himself in the sport at such a young age.
 Bertram has a super eye and great instinct," Marcus says when we ask him about his 18 year old pupil.

 Allen's former trainer and good friend Billy Twomey is also full of praise; "I think Bertram has a lot of talent.
 He has a really good feeling for the horses.
 Bertram is a sympathetic rider, and he would never bully the horses into doing anything – he meets them halfway instead.
 For such a young age he is very experienced as to what the horses need, which is a big plus for him – I would say he has quite an old head on young shoulders.
 He clearly has a bright future ahead of him."